Lid switch failure

 When to Call a Professional

-If the issue persists after completing all steps above, the problem may involve the sealed refrigerant system, a failed main control board, or wiring that requires specialized diagnostic equipment.
-Contact a licensed appliance technician — attempting sealed-system repairs without EPA 608 certification is illegal and unsafe.
+If the issue persists after completing all the steps above, the problem may involve a failed main control board, a worn drive motor or bearing assembly, or wiring that requires specialized diagnostic equipment.
+If that’s the case, it’s best to contact a licensed appliance technician — and don’t forget to shut off both the hot and cold supply valves before any work that opens the fill circuit.

-“`htmlHow Much Does This Repair Cost?
+How Much Does This Repair Cost?

-“`Frequently Asked Questions
+Frequently Asked Questions

 How do I know if the lid switch is actually the problem on my Amana NTW4516FW?